This article contains everything you need to know about writing challenges, what causes them, and how to overcome them.

 5. Productivity Lulls

 Some days, you feel tired and unproductive.
-You struggle to get words to flow, and a voice in your head questions every word you write.
+The words will refuse to flow.
+You will find a voice in your head questioning every word you write.
 All writers experience this, and it’s a good thing.
 Slow days allow you to appreciate productive days when you can write a few thousand words in a blink of an eye.

 Here are a few tricks you can use to make your unproductive days a bit more productive.